-Also, when the tarpon navigate the flats they typically don’t school as a pod the way they do offshore.
+Also, when the tarpon navigate the flats they typically don’t school as a pod the way they do offshore in the ocean.
 These tarpon organize and swim in straight-line formations, one in front of the next, head to tail while navigating on the flats.
 It’s actually a way for these tarpon to move, feed, and communicate with one another effectively.
-For as long as man has observed tarpon here in Florida and the Florida Keys, the fish have always navigated on the flats in this particular way.
+For as long as man has observed tarpon here in Florida and the Legendary Florida Keys, the fish have always navigated on the flats shorelines in this particular way.

 Fly Techniques and Patterns